pateldeev/cs480Patel/PA7/README.md

 ```

 ## Configuration File - Extra Credit
 This program makes use of configuration files to specifcy the characteristics of the solar system.
+It contains all the information about the relative size and orbits of all the planets and moons.
 The configuration file can be loaded with the '-l' command line flag.
 By default, the "launch/DefaultConfig.txt" file is loaded.
 The data in the file must appear in the order shown.
 You should only change the values.
-Adding new lines/variables cause errors.
+Adding new lines/variables may cause errors.

+## Simulation Speed - Extra Credit
+The program offers the ability to change the simulation speed of the solar system.
+Pressing and holding down 'f' make the speed faster while pressing and holding down 's' will make the speed slower.
+The solar system can be stopped entirely by holding down 's' for long enough.

+## Planets & Rings - Extra Credit
+The solar system includes all planets, including Pluto.
+Each planet can be focused on directly from the IMGUI menu.
+The orbits of other planets can seem strange from the perspective of a specific planet because the orbits are elliptical.
+Notably, Saturn and Uranus have rings.
+Some of the larger planets have many moons.
+Since planets such as Jupiter have a large number of moons, we only showed the major ones.

 ## IMGUI Menu System
 There is a menu system that runs in a separate window.
-The menu system can be used to update various parameters related to object rendering. <br>
+The menu system can be used to help help move around in the solar system. <br>
-This can be turned off via the configuration file.
-See the example file given.

 ## Shaders
 The GLSL source code for the vertex and fragment shaders must be located under the "shaders/" directory. <br>